treeverse/lakeFS/docs/howto/garbage-collection-committed.md

    An object which is later deleted from `main` will always be present in the stale branch, preventing it from being hard-deleted.

 1. lakeFS will never delete objects outside your repository's storage namespace.
-   In particular, objects that were imported using `lakectl ingest` or `UI Import Wizard` will not be affected by GC jobs.
+   In particular, objects that were imported using `lakectl ingest` or the UI import wizard will not be affected by GC jobs.

 1. In cases where deleted objects are brought back to life while a GC job is running, said objects may or may not be deleted.
 Such actions include: